 At least 75% of children with this disorder have parents who also suffer from mental health issues.
 The most common mental disorders in these parents are depressive disorders, attention problems, substance use disorders, and anxiety disorders.

 This disorder is more common in children who did not enjoy a nurturing home life.
 These parents are more likely to have been critical of their children and not emotionally supportive in times of need.
-Furthermore, trauma in general, be it emotional, physical, or sexual, is associated with difficulty regulating emotions, but this has not been studied specifically with Disruptive Mood Dysregulation Disorder.
+Furthermore, trauma in general, be it emotional, physical, or sexual, causes difficulty regulating emotions.
+However, this has not been studied specifically with Disruptive Mood Dysregulation Disorder.

 Children who have difficulty regulating their emotions also tend to focus their attention differently when reading others’ emotions, especially facial expressions.
 Irritable children hone in on negative (sad or angry) facial expressions automatically faster than happy or neutral faces.
 Additionally, the severity of the irritability correlates increased attention on the negative expressions.